-tent of CO from previous observations, including wide field single dish maps (see Figure 21).
-A single ALMA beam covers only a small part of the galaxy, but a rectangular grid of 126 pointings spaced by ~half of the primary beam does manage to encompass most CO emission.
-We show our proposed mosaic pointings in Figure 23.
-Mosaics of up to 150 pointings are allowed by the Cycle 2 call.
+covers only a small part of the galaxy, but a rectangular grid of 137 pointings spaced by ~half of the primary beam does manage to encompass most CO emission.
+Mosaics of up to 150 pointings per Science Goal (SG) are allowed by the Cycle 3 call.

-Sensitivity and Mosaicing: Entering the mosaicing parameters and a required sensitivity of 3 mJy beam-1 directly into the OT, the integration time calculator (which takes into account the overlapping of the mosaic fields) estimates an observing time of ~2 minutes per mosaic position.
-With 126 fields we expect that the program will need about 5 hours on source.
-The OT estimates that 39 overlapping pointings will be needed for the ACA.
+Sensitivity and Mosaicing: Entering the mosaicing parameters and a required sensitivity of 3 mJy beam-1 directly into the OT, the integration time calculator (which takes into account the overlapping of the mosaic fields) estimates an observing time of ~2.7 minutes per mosaic position.
+With 137 fields we expect that the program will need about 6 hours on source.
+The OT estimates that 52 overlapping pointings will be needed for the ACA.